matrix-org/matrix-spec-proposals/proposals/3659-invite-rules.md

   - `"room_type": "is-space"`: Rule evaluates as True if the target room's `m.room.create` `type` is `"m.space"`
   - `"room_type": "is-room"`: Rule evaluates as True if the target room is not a direct room or a space.

-#### `InviteRule`
+##### `m.compare`
+Compares information about the Invitee and Inviter.
+Behaviour depends on the value of `compare_type`
-A String-Enum.
+- `"compare_type"`: Required String-Enum.
-* `"any"`: Always evaluates as True.
-* `"has-shared-room"`: Evaluates as True if the Inviter shares at least one room with the Invitee.
+  - `"compare_type": "has-shared-room"`: Evaluates as True if the Inviter shares at least one room with the Invitee.
-* `"has-direct-room"`: Evaluates as True if the Inviter has an active room defined in the Invitee's `m.direct` account data state. *Active is defined as "if both the Invitee and Inviter are present".*
+  - `"compare_type": "has-direct-room"`: Evaluates as True if the Inviter has an active room defined in the Invitee's `m.direct` account data state. *Active is defined as "if both the Invitee and Inviter are present".*
-* `"none"`: Always evaluates as False.

 #### Evaluation